reTHINK-project/dev-java-hyperty/docs/wallet-manager/readme.md

 It checks there is wallet for the identity and deletes from the storage.

-An delete is sent to `config.observers`.
+A delete info message is sent to `config.observers`.